1. Introduction

 This chapter gives a short description on how to access the Techila Dashboard, for more detailed information please see the this chapter in the user guide.

 Enter 'admin' as the username.
-In the password field, copy the Admin Password value from the Google Cloud Platform Console to the password field as shown in the screen capture below.
+In the password field, paste the Admin Password value from the Google Cloud Platform Console to the password field as shown in the screen capture below.
 Click the Log in button to log in.

 image16